How to Use Typography in UI Design

 Decorative typefaces came into the limelight during the 19th Century, where they were mostly used for posters advertisements.
 Decorative primary objective is to serve as an ornamental display font that is beautiful.
 Decorative fonts easily catch the attention of the readers, as their old-school typographic makes them seem fancy.
 Arcadia, Caveat, Lobster would be common examples.

-The script font is essentially the fluidity of stokes which is made by handwriting, traditionally done for displays or trade printings.
+The script font is essentially the fluidity of stokes made by handwriting, traditionally done for displays or trade printings.
 Script is a font mostly used to convey an emotion.
 This is why graphic design services providers widely use this font for invitations, greeting cards, expressive texts, etc. To better understand typography we need to dive deep into the script font.

 The widespread usage of Scripts is what makes it an inseparable part of decoding the true potential of typography.
-We shall look into the two different types of Scripts in abid to better understand them.
+We shall look into the two different types of Scripts in a bid to better understand them.

 - Formal Scripts – They interconnect with each other in a fluid motion.
 They have a certain grace about them, that makes them perfect for; ‘invitations, greeting cards, etc.’ It is their aesthetically pleasing look when first read, which makes them so attractive to the reader.